-- Executive officers are prohibited from hedging or pledging company shares; - We don't offer single trigger change of control rights; - We don't guarantee minimum payout levels in our incentive plans or minimum vesting for equity awards; and - We don't guarantee increases to base salaries or target incentive award opportunities.
+- X Executive officers are prohibited from hedging or pledging company shares; - X We don't offer single trigger change of control rights; - X We don't guarantee minimum payout levels in our incentive plans or minimum vesting for equity awards; and - X We don't guarantee increases to base salaries or target incentive award opportunities.

-Please see the "Compensation Discussion and Analysis" section of the circular for additional information vote.
-We are not aware of any other items of business at this time
+Please see the "Compensation Discussion and Analysis" section of the circular for additional information.